srinivassaitangudu/helpers1/docs/onboarding/all.onboarding_checklist.md

 - Provide tools for interacting with the team
   - During the process the new teammate will ask questions and he / she should use the appropriate tools for each type of communication
-    - Telegram: only for interactive communications
+    - Slack: only for interactive communications
     - GitHub issues: for coding related things
     - Asana tasks: for business/high-level tasks
     - Email: everything else